Albanese elected Australia's leader in complex poll result

 The election delivered a clear rebuke to Australia’s traditional two-party system, both to Labor and the heavily defeated conservative coalition led by the Liberal party’s outgoing Prime Minister Morrison.
 The major parties bled votes to fringe parties and independents, including in many seats considered Labor or coalition strongholds.

-Needing 76 seats in the lower chamber, the House of Representatives, to govern in its own right, Labor on Sunday afternoon was being called the winner in 71, with 67% of votes counted, according to the Australian Broadcasting Corp.
+Needing 76 seats in the lower chamber, the House of Representatives, to govern in its own right, Labor on Sunday evening was being called the winner in 72, with 71% of votes counted, according to the Australian Broadcasting Corp.

 The Liberal-National coalition was ahead in just 52 — drastically down from its bare-majority 76 in the 2019 poll.
 Analysts described the result as a fierce rejection of Morrison and his team’s handling of many issues in its three-year term including climate, COVID-19, women’s rights, political integrity and natural disasters such as bushfires and floods.